Kantian ethics: Humanity as an end in itself

-Kant's second formulation of the Categorical Imperative is to treat humanity as an end in itself:
+Kant's second formulation of the categorical imperative is to treat humanity as an end in itself:

-Kant argued that rational beings can never be treated merely as means to ends; they must always also be treated as ends themselves, requiring that their own reasoned motives must be equally respected.
+Kant argued that rational beings can never be treated merely as means to ends; they must always also be treated as ends in themselves, requiring that their own reasoned motives must be equally respected.
 This derives from Kant's claim that the sense of duty, the rational respect for law, motivates morality: it demands that we respect the rationality of all beings.
 A rational being cannot rationally consent to be used merely as a means to an end, so they must always be treated as an end.
 Kant justified this by arguing that moral obligation is a rational necessity: that which is rationally willed is morally right.
 Because all rational agents rationally will themselves to be an end and never merely a means, it is morally obligatory that they are treated as such.
 This does not mean that we can never treat a human as a means to an end, but that when we do, we also treat them as an end in themselves.

 Formula of autonomy

-Kant's formula of autonomy expresses the idea that an agent is obliged to follow the Categorical Imperative because of their rational will, rather than any outside influence.
-Kant believed that any moral law motivated by the desire to fulfill some other interest would deny the Categorical Imperative, leading him to argue that the moral law must only arise from a rational will.
+Kant's formula of autonomy expresses the idea that an agent is obliged to follow the categorical imperative because of their rational will, rather than any outside influence.
+Kant believed that any moral law motivated by the desire to fulfill some other interest would deny the categorical imperative, leading him to argue that the moral law must only arise from a rational will.
 This principle requires people to recognize the right of others to act autonomously and means that, as moral laws must be universalizable, what is required of one person is required of all.

 Kingdom of Ends

-Another formulation of Kant's Categorical Imperative is the Kingdom of Ends:
+Another formulation of Kant's categorical imperative is the Kingdom of Ends:

 This formulation requires that actions be considered as if their maxim is to provide a law for a hypothetical Kingdom of Ends.
 Accordingly, people have an obligation to act upon principles that a community of rational agents would accept as laws.
 In such a community, each individual would only accept maxims that can govern every member of the community without treating any member merely as a means to an end.
 Although the Kingdom of Ends is an ideal—the actions of other people and events of nature ensure that actions with good intentions sometimes result in harm—we are still required to act categorically, as legislators of this ideal kingdom.